efabless/caravel_user_project/docs/source/index.rst

 Caravel files are kept separate from the user project by having caravel as submodule.
-The submodule commit should point to the latest of caravel/caravel-lite master.
+The submodule commit should point to the latest of caravel/caravel-lite master/main branch.
 The following files should have a symbolic link to `caravel's <https://github.com/efabless/caravel.git>`__ corresponding files: